Hagi Šein

-Hagi Šein (also, Hagi Shein; born 13 September 1945) is an Estonian journalist, film director, screenwriter, professor, media pedagogue and former figure skater.
+Hagi Šein (also, Hagi Shein; 13 September 1945 – 19 June 2024) was an Estonian journalist, film director, screenwriter, professor, media pedagogue and former figure skater.

+Biography

 Šein was born into a Jewish family in Tallinn.
 In 1973 he graduated cum laude from Tartu State University, majoring in history and sociology.
 He then completed his postgraduate studies in television journalism and telesociology at the Department of Journalism at Moscow State University.
-In 2001, he received a master's degree in journalism from the University of Tartu.
+In 2001, he received a master's of science (MSc) degree in journalism from the University of Tartu.
 In 2007, he completed his doctoral studies in television history and media policy.
-In 2002, he was elected professor of telemedia for five years by the Council of Concordia International University Estonia.
+In 2002, he was elected professor of television media for five years by the Council of Concordia International University Estonia.

 Šein trained as a figure skater for eleven years and with partner Madli Krispin, won a silver medal in pair skating at the 1962 Estonian Figure Skating Championships.

 From 1967 until 1997, he worked at Eesti Televisioon (ETV).
-From 1992 until 1997, as ETV's chief director.
-He has been the author of many television series, including Prillitoos (1983-1990), Mõtleme veel (1987-1989).
+From 1992 until 1997, as Director General of ETV.
+From 2000 to 2012 he was the Member of the Estonian National Broadcasting Council and 2010–2012 the Chairman of the council.
+He was the author of many television series, including Prillitoos (1983–1990), Mõtleme veel (1987–1989).

-Šein has taught television at Tartu State University (1976–1986).
-From 1997 to 2003, he worked as the Dean of the Faculty of Media at Concordia International University, then at International University Audentes (2003–2006) and the Baltic Film, Media, Arts and Communication School of Tallinn University (Acting Director and Director, 2006–2011).
+Šein taught television at Tartu State University (1976–1986).
+From 1997 to 2003, he worked as the Dean of the Faculty of Media at Concordia International University, then at International University Audentes (2003–2005) and the Baltic Film, Media, Arts and Communication School of Tallinn University (acting director and Director, 2005–2011).

-He is currently a lecturer in television at the Baltic Film, Media, Arts and Communication Institute of Tallinn University and the editor-in-chief of the Estonian Film Database.
-He is also a member of the council of the Estonian Film Institute, the council of Tallinnfilm and the council of the Estonian National Archives.
+He was a visiting professor of television culture at the Baltic Film, Media, Arts and Communication Institute of Tallinn University, also the editor-in-chief of the Estonian Film Database (www.efis.ee) and the database of television history and science Telekraat (www.telekraat.ee).
+He was for several years also a member (chair from 2019 to 2022) of the council of the Estonian Film Institute, the council of Tallinnfilm and the council of the Estonian National Archives.